 You can use a one on one meeting agenda template to generate ideas for the meeting and customize it according to your needs.

 💡Pro Tip.
-Use an all-in-one meeting management platform, like adam.ai, to schedule your one on one meeting via Google Calendar, Office 365, Calendly, or email, write action items, create decisions, take notes, and automatically generate meeting minutes, while having the meeting itself on adam.ai built-in video conferencing tool, or integrate with your preferred communication platform like Zoom, Google Meet, or Webex.
+Use an all-in-one meeting management platform, like adam.ai, to schedule your one on one meeting our built-in booking pages, run the call and capture its content, vote on polls and assign actions on meeting attendees, while having the video call itself on adam.ai built-in video conferencing tool, or integrate with your preferred communication platform like Zoom, Google Meet, or Webex.
 Use Adam the AI meeting assistant to Instantly get meeting transcript, smartly highlight key content items, and quickly convert them into actionable items.

 14-day pro.
 No credit card.
 No hidden fees.